nystephens/team-profile-generator/README.md

 6. Type the following command to install the proper node modules: “npm install”.

 7. Check your newly downloaded “node_modules” folder to ensure that the correct packages have been installed.
-The only dependency that is not included within the general Node module package is “inquirer”.
+The only dependency required to run this app that is not included within the general Node module package is “inquirer”.
 If this package is not present within your Node modules then run the command “npm install inquirer” to install it.
+This app uses jest as its test script.
+For testing please see the "Tests" section of this README in order to properly install and run jest.

 8. Once you have cloned the repository and downloaded Node.js and its necessary modules you are ready to use the Team Profile Generator!